OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/deployed-env/install-and-run-snodas-tools.md

 contains the older QGIS and Python version 2 code, but was used as a template for the installation of the newer version 3 code.

-## Running SNODAS Tools
+## Running SNODAS Tools ##

-**TODO need to describe how to run operationally, scheduled process and also manual re-run.
-Refer to other documentation if appropriate.**
+**TODO: jpkeahey - Insert link to XWindows set up.
+This is needed to be done before any of the SNODAS Tools scripts are run, or else there will be a QT xcb plugin error.**

+### Running a range of dates ###

+To run SNODAS Tools over a range of dates, perform the following:

+1. Log into the GCP VM